 ridges and hills half in cloud,

-To inland across the east splay highs and lows,
+Inland across the east-splay highs and lows,

 lifted by interior heating and pressure gradients,

-brushing hillsky in grey spray-paint, suspended stone cold,
+brushing the hillsky in greyspraynt, suspended stone-cold,

 from perfect precinct to peppered prefecture,

-while surface temps hold in the 60s,
+while surface temps hold in the 60s °F.

 leaving but a shallow trace of marine grace at the rim;

-hills rolling, hazed in ocean’s faint.
+hills drift, hazed in ocean’s faint refracted light,

-the air warms into the upper-70s to mid-80s,
+The air warms through the upper 70s to mid-80s,

-beyond which the free troposphere lies drier,
+beyond which the free troposphere [FT] thins and dries;

-and higher yet the heights cool again, up the Trope.
+and higher still, the heights cool again,

-Deeper into the inland country plains,
+Deeper into the inland country estates,

 ◯